James C. Stevens: Advancements to chemistry

 Stevens is known primarily for the discovery and commercialization of a number of significant families of polymers in widespread commercial use today.
 This discovery can be found in many forms of consumer products including plastic wine corks; shoe and sneaker insoles; casual plastic footwear (such as Crocs); automobile parts (dashboards, bumpers, hoses, gaskets); food wraps and films like poultry bags; synthetic EPDM rubber, hot melt adhesives and more.

 Stevens discovered and led the implementation of many families of new single site catalysts, cocatalysts, and new polymers.
-His ground-breaking discovery of constrained geometry catalysts (see Constrained geometry complex), single-site catalysts for olefin polymerization, today accounts for the production of over 2 billion pounds of polymers per year.
-In addition, the exquisite control over molecular structure imparted by these discoveries allows the production of an unprecedented breadth of polymers covering a wide array of applications.
-In a series of elegant studies, Stevens and his coworkers were able to demonstrate that these catalysts had an unusual ability to incorporate long-chain branches into polyethylene, leading to a new class of highly processable ethylene copolymers (US Patent 5,272,236 (and others)).
+His discovery of constrained geometry catalysts (see Constrained geometry complex), single-site catalysts for olefin polymerization, today accounts for the production of over 2 billion pounds of polymers per year.
+In addition, the control over molecular structure imparted by these discoveries allows the production of a large breadth of polymers covering a wide array of applications.
+In a series of studies, Stevens and his coworkers were able to demonstrate that these catalysts had an unusual ability to incorporate long-chain branches into polyethylene, leading to a new class of highly processable ethylene copolymers (US Patent 5,272,236 (and others)).

 Olefin polymerization catalysis is important because polyolefins are the largest volume thermoplastics produced worldwide.
 Catalyst structure controls polymer microstructure, which ultimately determines macromolecular properties and applications.
 Ziegler and Natta won the Nobel Prize for the original discoveries in olefin polymerization catalysis.
 These catalysts are poorly understood, possess a range of activities within a particular batch of catalyst and are limited in terms of precise control of polymer architecture.
 Homogeneous, molecular-based or “single site” olefin polymerization catalysts have their genesis in the 1950s, with the early discoveries of Breslow and Newberg of Group 4 metallocenes activated with aluminum alkyls.
 The discoveries of MAO and fluorinated aryl borate cocatalysts reenergized this field, leading to the promise of precise control of molecular architecture for these commercially important polymers.